-(i) There does not exist a neural network that approximates the function we are interested in.
+(i) Non-existence: There does not exist a neural network that approximates the function we are interested in.

-There does not exist a neural network that approximates the function we are interested in.
+(i) Non-existence: There does not exist a neural network that approximates the function we are interested in.

-- (i) There does not exist a neural network that approximates the function we are interested in. - (ii) There does exist a neural network that approximates the function, however, there does not exist an algorithm that can construct the neural network.
+- (i) Non-existence: There does not exist a neural network that approximates the function we are interested in. - (ii) Non-trainable: There exists a neural network that approximates the function.
+However, there does not exist an algorithm that can train the neural network.

-- (i) There does not exist a neural network that approximates the function we are interested in. - (ii) There does exist a neural network that approximates the function, however, there does not exist an algorithm that can construct the neural network. - (iii) There does exist a neural network that approximates the function, and an algorithm to construct it.
-However, the algorithm will need prohibitively many samples.
+- (i) Non-existence: There does not exist a neural network that approximates the function we are interested in. - (ii) Non-trainable: There exists a neural network that approximates the function.
+However, there does not exist an algorithm that can train the neural network. - (iii) Not practical: There exists a neural network that approximates the function, and an algorithm training it.
+However, the algorithm needs prohibitively many samples.